Trapped in his crashed truck, an Indiana man is rescued after 6 days surviving on rainwater

 The truck went off Interstate 94 ahead of a bridge over Salt Creek, missing the guardrail and likely rolling several times before landing on the other side of the creek, hidden out of sight from the road above, Fifield said at a news conference.

 “He made it through the night.
-He is alive,” Fifield told The Associated Press, but said Reum remained in critical condition Wednesday morning.
+He is alive,” Fifield told The Associated Press.
+He said Reum remained in critical condition Wednesday morning.

+South Bend Memorial Hospital released a statement on Reum’s behalf thanking people for their support and well wishes, “including the good Samaritans who found him, the first responders and his caregivers.”

+“No matter how tough things get, there is a light at the end of the tunnel, sometimes in the least expected way,” Reum said in the statement.

 Mario Garcia, one of the fishermen who found the wreck, said Reum was awake and “very happy to see us,” after being exposed to the elements since Dec.
 20.